Loc360°: What global content leaders are talking about in 2026

 Across five global cities, content and localization leaders are rethinking how their work drives business impact.
 From shifting perceptions of value to navigating AI and data challenges, these are the themes shaping global content strategies right now.

 Over the past few months, Phrase has been travelling.
 London, Berlin, Madrid, Singapore, and earlier this year, Austin.
-Across Europe, North America, and APAC, brining our intimate series of strategic Loc360° events to localization managers, content strategists, product leaders, AI specialists and more.
+Across Europe, North America, and APAC, bringing our intimate series of strategic Loc360° events to localization managers, content strategists, product leaders, AI specialists and more.
 It’s a chance for professionals working in different industries, different company sizes, and at different levels of organizational maturity in how they think about global content.

 Across these events, conversations were shaped by practitioners and advisors from companies like Booking.com, Global10x, and a range of high-growth and enterprise organizations.